-For British businesses, buying overseas has become more expensive in the last few months.
+For British businesses, buying overseas has become more expensive in the last 2 years.
 To understand the impact of any short-term volatility, you should do some currency comparisons.
 This ensures you assess short-term volatility in the context of the bigger picture where in the longer-term currency fluctuations may or may not be significant.
 Look at today’s exchange rates, the previous month, three-months-ago, the changes year-on-year and three-years-ago.

 Signing up for our Daily Market Report will also ensure you are up-to-date with currency movements and can make informed and up-to-date decisions.